 They have even created a batch file that automates the whole process.

-So if you wish to disable auto arrange in a folder, download this file, unzip it.
+So if you wish to disable auto arrange in a folder, first reset the Folder View to default and then download this file, unzip it.
 Right-click on the .bat file and select Run as Administrator.
 But before you do this, you should create a system restore point first, just in case you need to or want to go back.